 New Zealand has a sophisticated meat industry that produces outstanding, pasture-fed and naturally raised meat.
 The products are tender, flavoursome, healthy and customised for clients around the world.

 New Zealand has an almost exclusively free-range grass feed production system producing tender, appetising and healthy products.
-While beef and lamb are New Zealand's major products, veal, goat, poultry, offal, co-products and venison are also available.
-Meat was worth NZ$5.9 billion in exports in the year to December 2014.
 Animal derived raw materials from New Zealand are also sought after by the pharmaceutical and natural medicine industries.

 Our livestock's diet of fresh pasture, grass and nutrient-rich clover almost completely eliminates grainfeeding and nutritional supplementation.
 And, with strict biosecurity and quality control processes, our animals produce not only tasty but extremely healthy and safe meat.

 The New Zealand red meat sector has been a principal driver of New Zealand's economy and identity.
 In the year ending June 2015, meat and related products exports were worth NZ$6.8 billion.
 New Zealand is the global leader in lamb and deer meat exports and exports 92 percent of its lamb production and 95 percent of venison.
 The country is also a major exporter of beef.

 The industry enjoys a unique combination of competitive advantages - industry knowledge gained from a long history as farmers, world-leading research and development and support infrastructure, and stringent biosecurity standards.
 The combination of these factors allows New Zealand to stand ahead of its competitors and consistently improve its reputation for quality and innovation in the global market.